stellarsquall/chef-fundamentals-lab_day1/02_recipes/README.md

    * Resources are compiled from top-to-bottom in the order they appear.
 They are executed synchronously, meaning one after another.
 This prevents resources that depend on prior events from attempting to execute if a pre-condition has failed.
      * Does this make sense?
      * The chef-client will fail its run if a resource cannot be executed.
 For example, a service that has not been installed cannot be configured.
 Guards (not_if and only_if conditions) can be used to provide custom checks for resources.
+     * If the chef-client fails at any point, it will exit out of the chef-client run and not attempt to execute any following resource blocks.
+However, any configuration applied to resources up until that point will not be undone.

 5. Ruby code is compiled before Chef resources.
 This can be very important when you find values driven by Ruby code are not being parsed correctly by a resource.